- Course Number:

 - Special Fee:

-Uses aspects of swim skills to improve cardiovascular endurance, muscular strength/endurance, and flexibility.
-Includes water/land exercises, lap swimming and water games.
-Incorporates all of the competitive strokes for improved conditioning.
+Course DescriptionFocuses on skills to improve cardiovascular endurance, muscular strength and endurance, and flexibility through swimming.
+Includes water and land exercises, lap swimming, and water games.
+Includes all competitive strokes for improved conditioning.
 Introduces open water swimming techniques.
-Recommended: Swim Conditioning II; Intermediate level swim skills or equivalent.
+Recommended: Swim Conditioning II, intermediate level swimming skills or equivalent.
 Audit available.

 Addendum to Course Description